WHAT I TREAT

 My clients tend to be people who want to take charge of their health and wellness, and who appreciate practical and scientifically-supported treatment approaches.

-Please note that my practice is limited to adults only.
+Please note that my practice is limited to adults only, and I specialize in helping those who are 30 years and older.

 Physicians and allied health

-Many of my clients have been diagnosed by cancer or another chronic illness, or they are the loved one of someone facing this type of challenge.
+Many of my clients are contending with a chronic illness or chronic pain, or they are the loved one of someone facing this type of challenge.